micro-os-plus/micro-test-plus-xpack/README.md

 }
 ```

-It is recommended that to instantiate the test suites as static objects.
+It is recommended to instantiate the test suites as static objects.
 The self-registration is done in the constructor.
 Test suites defined in different compilation units can be executed in any
 order (since the order in which the